soyoahn/soyoahn.github.io/now.md

 - Someone at work started a social club for local folks--I joined it but haven't attended events yet

 ## This Site
-- I still haven't customized the CSS from the template yet.
+- Haven't yet customized the template CSS.
 I especially want to: (1) Change the heading styles (2) Add a floating generated TOC for the desktop version (3) Possibly change the main font.

 ## Heavy Things
 // I might omit this section in the future but for now no one's reading this so why not)